flotiq/flotiq-docs/docs/Deep-Dives/metaapi.md

 And that's it.
 We have our private Flotiq API in our private Meta-API Catalog.
 Now we can use it to create a `Spell`.

+!!!
+Note
+    Every time your flotiq model changes ( and your API with it) you might need to update your meta API connection with new open-api specification

 ### 5. Create a Spell that connects Flotiq with any other API